codesavvysm/WEB700-2026-WINTER/class-excercises/week2.md

 *****
 ```

+## Exercise 3: Create a Function to Print a Vertical Line of Asterisks

-## Excercise 3: Define a function called asterisk that takes one argument and prints Vertical Line of Stars n times
+Define a function called asterisk that takes one argument n and prints a vertical line of asterisks n times.

-For example calling asterik(5) will print the following output
+For example, calling asterisk(5) should produce the following output
 ```
 *
 *